5 Reasons We Don’t Buy Real Christmas Trees

 It’s a dying tree in your living room

 Let’s be honest.
-Getting a Real Christmas Tree just means you’ve dedicated a month of your life to the struggle of trying to keep a dead plant on it’s last limb (no pun intended).
-Usually when our cut flowers start to lose their petals, we toss them before they just become rotting mulch sitting in the dining room.
+Getting a Real Christmas Tree just means you’ve dedicated a month of your life to the struggle of trying to keep a dead plant on its last limb (no pun intended).
+Usually, when our cut flowers start to lose their petals, we toss them before they just become rotting mulch sitting in the dining room.
 We can tell ourselves the Christmas Tree is different, but it really isn’t.
-Not to mention the fact we are actively cutting down living trees for a temporary decoration, just to be tossed out within a few weeks.
+Not to mention the fact we are actively cutting down living trees for temporary decoration, just to be tossed out within a few weeks.